flowscripter/dynamic-cli-framework/README.md

     `executable <positional_1_value_1> <positional_1_value_2>`
 - Support for complex nested options e.g.
   `executable --<option_name>.<property_1_name>=<property_1_value> --<option_name>.<property_1>.<property_1_a>=<property_1_a_value>`
-- Core (but optional) commands for help, logging level, version management and plugin management.
+- Core (but optional) commands for help, logging level and version management.
-- Core (but optional) services for colour output to stdout and stderr and configuration management.
+- Core (but optional) services for color output to stdout and stderr and configuration management.
 - Core (but optional) support for dynamic discovery and installation of commands and services using